Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates

 \subsection{An exploratory example}

-We used a simple example to explore the properties of our method.
-We generated two different complex $10 \times 10$ matrices using \texttt{randn} and rescaled them so that the resulting matrices $A$ and $B$ both had spectral radii of 10.
-We then computed $\seplamDAB{A(s)}{B(s)}$ for $s \in \{10,5,0\}$, where $A(s) = A - sI$ and $B(s) = B + sI$, using $10 + 10\imagunit$ as an initial point for optimization, chosen so that some restarts would be observed.
-Pseudospectral plots, with $\eps = \seplamDAB{A(s)}{B(s)}$, of this shifted example are shown in \cref{fig:shifted_ex_ps} for each shift, confirming the $\eps$-pseudospectra of $A(s)$ and $B(s)$ only touch (not overlap), and hence $\seplamDAB{A(s)}{B(s)}$ has been correctly computed.
+We first consider a simple example to explore the properties of our methods.
+We generated two different complex $10 \times 10$ matrices using \texttt{randn} and rescaled them so that the resulting matrices~$A$ and~$B$ both had spectral radii of 10.
+Then, for $s \in \{10,5,0\}$, we considered Demmel's and Varah's versions of sep-lambda for $A(s) = A - sI$ and $B(s) = B + sI$.
+When $s=0$, the spectra of~$A(s)$ and~$B(s)$ are ``centered" are the origin, but when $s$ is increased, the centers of the two spectra,~$-s$ and~$s$, become more and more distant from each other; hence, on a macro level, increasing $s$ generally increases the value of $\seplamDAB{A(s)}{B(s)}$, and this is always true once $s$ becomes sufficiently large.
+Estimates of $\seplamDAB{A(s)}{B(s)}$ were computed using \cref{alg:seplamd}, while estimates of~$\seplamVAB{A(s)}{B(s)}$ were computed using both of our algorithms from~\cref{sec:varah}; for Varah's sep-lambda, the estimates for both our algorithms agreed exactly since they were obtained at an eigenvalue of $A(s)$.
+For~\cref{alg:seplamd} and its extension to Varah's sep-lambda, we used~\mbox{$10 + 10\imagunit$} as an initial point for optimization, which was chosen so that some restarts would be observed.
+In~\cref{fig:shifted_ex_ps}, we show the resulting pseudospectra of~$A(s)$ and~$B(s)$ at the perturbation levels given by~$\seplamDAB{A(s)}{B(s)}$ and~$\seplamVAB{A(s)}{B(s)}$.

-In \cref{fig:certs}, we also show the final configurations of $d_\eps(\theta)$ for the three shifts.
-For $s=10$, the eigenvalues of $A(s)$ and $B(s)$ are separated from each other the most, which in turn leads to the final $d_\eps(\theta)$ being rather straightforward; see \cref{fig:cert10}.
-However, as we reduce the separation between the eigenvalues of $A(s)$ and $B(s)$ via reducing $s$, we see that $d_\eps(\theta)$ becomes increasingly more complicated, with more and more discontinuities; see \cref{fig:cert5} and \cref{fig:cert0}.
-Since the search point $z_0$ defining $d_\eps(\theta)$ is near the origin, it is easy to see how the complexity of the $d_\eps(\theta)$ plots is positively correlated with the pseudospectra of $A(s)$ and $B(s)$ ``intermingling" more in the same region, as shown in \cref{fig:shifted_ex_ps}.